Token: Should primarily be a value, functionally agnostic.

 Element: Composition of various tokens.
 Specific function, content agnostic.

-- Design identifies a need for a new shared component in a project within
+- Designer or engineer identifies a need for a new shared component in a

-- Designer creates a detailed spec for shared component, and surfaces the need
+- If valid, designer creates a detailed spec for shared component, and surfaces

 - When the component is included in a sprint, designer creates a GH Issue,